Aura vs. OmniWatch 2026: Which Offers Superior Protection?

 OmniWatch offers two primary plans designed for individuals and one plan for couples.
 It previously only offered month-to-month plans, but now you can save with an annual subscription.

 While both plans offer substantial identity theft protection, the Elite plan includes more comprehensive credit monitoring.
-OmniWatch also offers a 7-day free trial for both plans.
+OmniWatch also offers a 14-day money-back guarantee.

 • Elite: The Elite plan includes all the features of the Basic plan, plus three-bureau credit monitoring and reports, and $25,000 in ransomware protection.

-• Family: The Family plan includes all the features of the Elite plan but for two adults instead.
-However, the insurance coverage for identity theft, ransomware, and scam is shared.
+• Family: The Family plan includes all the features of the Elite plan, but for two adults instead.
+However, the insurance coverage for identity theft, ransomware, and scams is shared.

 Which identity theft protection has the better features?